BuildingSMART

 buildingSMART, formerly the International Alliance for Interoperability (IAI), is an international organisation which aims to improve the exchange of information between software applications used in the construction industry.
-It has developed Industry Foundation Classes (IFCs) as a neutral and open specification for Building Information Models (BIM).
+It has developed Industry Foundation Classes (IFCs) as a neutral and open specification for Building Information Models (BIM) as well as Information Delivery Specification (IDS).

 History

 The IAI started in 1994 as an industry consortium of 12 US companies invited by Autodesk to advise on developing a set of C++ classes to support integrated application development.